fabienarchambault/Configurable_Redfish_Exporter/README.md

     ```

 #### Pull metrics from Redfish Exporter
-You need to have Prometheus Server or Victoria or else, change configuration on config file:
+You need to have Prometheus Server or Victoria Metrics or else, change configuration on config file:
 * For example:

     ```